 vii.
 Convex skateboard decks

-Finally, we have convex skateboard decks.
-These ones have their curves pointing downward instead of upwards.
-They’re like a shallow, inverted bowl, and they’re designed for folks who love slalom and downhill skateboarding.
+Convex skateboard decks have their side edges/rails pointing downward instead of upwards.
+They’re like a shallow, inverted bowl.
+And they’re designed for folks who are into board walking (longboarding), cruising, and carving.

 One thing distinguishes convex decks from all the other decks discussed above.
 It’s that foot placement feels a lot more natural with convex decks.